Space Harrier Arcade Game

 The Fantasy Zone

-The game stood out from other machines in the arcade as soon as you laid eyes on the huge full tilt cabinet - usually with a crowd of people around it waiting for their turn as someone lurched and dipped as they dodged and blasted their way through the Fantasy Zone.
+The game stood out from other machines in the arcade as soon as you laid eyes on the huge full tilt cabinet, It was usually surrounded with a crowd of people around it, all waiting for their turn as someone lurched and dipped on the hydraulics, dodging and blasting their way through the Fantasy Zone.

 But not only did this game stand out simply because of it's 'first glance' appearance, once you played it the way the game looked and sounded hooked you in instantly.